-There was a huge queue for both things, and the immigration one got a little slower because there was an issue with some asians that didn’t speak english nor spanish.
+There was a huge queue for both things.
+The immigration one got a little slower because there was an issue with some Asians that didn’t speak English nor Spanish.

-Fortunately, this flight was delayed for one hour due to a storm in the city where the Airplane was coming from.
+Fortunately, this flight was delayed for one hour due to a storm in the city where the Aeroplane was coming from.

-That is something good because that tale of a beautiful woman sitting on the next seat and wanting to talk and all that only happens in the movies (or happens to other people).
+That is something good.
+Because that tale of a beautiful woman sitting on the next seat, and wanting to talk and all that only happens in the films.
+Or happens to other people.

 We took off very swiftly, and climbed in no time at all.
-A 757 in the night and at sea level has veeeeery good performance.
+A Boeing 757 in the night and at sea level has veeeeery good performance.

-Flight attendants walked by, offering some beverages and selling headphones, there was no free food in this flight, even though it was almost as long as Medellin – Miami (2 hours and a half).
+Flight attendants walked by, offering some beverages and selling headphones.
+There was no free food in this flight, even though at 2 hours and a half it was almost as long as Medellin – Miami.

-There wasn’t much service but the flight attendants were kind of happy, and well, I asked for orange juice (Minute Maid, the usual) twice in the 2 hours and a half flight and nothing else.
+There wasn’t much service but the flight attendants were kind of happy.
+And well, I asked for orange juice (Minute Maid, the usual) twice in the 2 hours and a half flight, and nothing else.